• Share this on:

 Third-party laboratory tests

 The microbiological, chemical and physical conditions of the product are so important to buyers, that they increasingly ask for laboratory test reports.
-European buyers commonly ask for tests for more than 500 different pesticide residues.
+Buyers from Northwest Europe may request testing for more than 500 different pesticide residues.
 Deliveries are commonly accompanied by documentation from accredited laboratories.
-These documents should not be older than 6 months.
+These documents should not be older than six months.

 Tips: